leocss/student-working-scheme/README.md

 When you pul;l, install the sql schema via wamp, xamp or lamp as usual.
 Then you log in to see how it is

+Just added a print functionality so that reports generated can be printed . also thinking of adding an email module but remembered its jus for a local machine.

 user: admin
 pass:admin